 On this highly respected BA/BA (Hons) in Costume Design and Construction course you will learn how to research, design and construct costumes for performers of many kinds.
-You will work on live projects with renowned creative companies, and the course has a strong graduate employment record.

 - Covering many aspects of costume design and construction: This course teaches costume design, period costume construction and practical wardrobe supervision and management in parallel.

-- We have very close links with employers in the theatre, TV and film industry.
+- Professional links: We have very close links with employers in the theatre, TV and film industry.

 - Hands-on learning experiences: Discover your vocation through working on live, audience-facing projects.

-- See your work celebrated in our students’ annual runway show.
+- Showcase your work: See your work celebrated in our students’ annual runway show.

 - Ranked highly in the UK: QMU is ranked in the top 12 amongst UK universities for Drama and Dance (Guardian University Guide 2023).

 On this course you will:

-- Learn to create designs for three or more theoretical productions ranging from Shakespeare to TV Crime Drama.
+- learn to create designs for three or more theoretical productions ranging from Shakespeare to TV crime drama; and

 You can opt to study for an honours degree over four years or an ordinary degree over three years.
 You will complete a range of modules each year as outlined.

-- Develop your research and design skills, your analytic and writing skills, and your cut and construction skills; and
+- develop your research and design skills, your analytic and writing skills, and your cut and construction skills; and

 - develop practical costume management and key backstage skills through production workshops.

 - Introduction to Theatre Production